Skip to content

 Chicory & Rice Soup With Lemon-Chili Relish

-Simple, refreshing and perfect for a light springtime meal, this soup checks off a lot of boxes.
-I love soup year round, but I particularly love these fresh soups that can strike that tricky balance of being satisfying yet incredibly light at the same time.
-This soup highlights two of my favorite spring veggies- garlic scapes and curly endive (also known as frisée).
-Endive can be wonderfully bitter in flavor which makes it pair really well with bright flavors like garlic and lemon.
+Simple, refreshing, and perfect for a light springtime meal, this soup checks off many boxes.
+I love soup year-round, but I particularly love these fresh soups that can strike that tricky balance of being satisfying yet incredibly light simultaneously.
+This soup highlights my favorite spring veggies: garlic scapes and curly endives (frisée).
+Endive can be wonderfully bitter in flavor, which makes it pair well with bright flavors like garlic and lemon.
 I threw in some leftover cooked rice to help bulk this soup up and then topped it with the most luxurious lemon-chili relish.
 I cannot take credit for the relish as I was inspired to make this from Heidi Swanson’s cookbook Near & Far.
-The relish calls for preserved lemons which I was lucky enough to pick up at our local farmers market from Blue Bus Cultured Foods, but you can grab a jar at most supermarkets or speciality food stores these days.
-And if you cannot get your hands on preserved lemons you can make the chili oil and then serve the soup with a drizzle of fresh lemon juice and zest.
-There’s no rules with this recipe!
+The relish calls for preserved lemons, which I was lucky enough to pick up at our local farmers market from Blue Bus Cultured Foods, but you can grab a jar at most supermarkets or specialty food stores these days.
+And if you cannot get your hands on preserved lemons, you can make the chili oil and then serve the soup with a drizzle of fresh lemon juice and zest.
+There are no rules with this recipe!
 It’s very forgiving.

 • 1 large onion, finely chopped

-• 3 garlic scapes, finely chopped (or cloves)
+• 3 garlic scapes, finely chopped (or three garlic cloves, minced)

 • 3/4 pound hot Italian sausage, casings removed